ctzsnooze/FPV_Australia/README.md

 - CASA perceive that if a pilot repeatedly breaches regulations, their licence could be canceled, and that this will stop the pilot flying

 On the downside:
+- the penalties for non-registration can cost a lot of money - even if the flying itself was perfectly safe
 - if we fly outside the regulations, or have a mishap, for which we might have otherwise avoided identification, ID on the drone could identify us.
 - CASA could terminate our pilot licence
 - we may get fined for accidental non-compliance, even though we really tried hard to comply